aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/aggregator_factory.md

 ## Function `create_aggregator`

 This is currently a function closed for public.
-This can be updated in the future by on-chain governance to allow any signer to call.
+This can be updated in the future by on&#45;chain governance<br/> to allow any signer to call.

 <pre><code>public fun create_aggregator(account: &amp;signer, limit: u128): aggregator::Aggregator<br/></code></pre>